 Larimer Humane Society D.A.R.T volunteers are animal lovers committed to making sure that animals’ needs are met during times of crisis.
-These volunteers are trained to help animals during or after a disaster or as a result of animal cruelty - bringing vital skills in animal handling, as well as necessary supplies and resources to set-up and operate temporary shelters and/or conduct field rescue missions.
+These volunteers are trained to help animals during or after a disaster or as a result of animal cruelty - bringing vital skills in animal handling, as well as necessary supplies and resources to set-up and operate temporary shelters.

 What do D.A.R.T volunteers do?